Trump Tell-All Book Pre-Orders Sold Out On Target.com As ‘Fire And Fury’ PDF Searches Go Up

 With excerpts from Michael Wolff’s Fire and Fury: Inside the Trump White House causing a boatload of intriguing stories to hit the press, interest in the book has increased, as reported by the Inquisitr.
 After the pre-planned publication date of the so-called “Trump tell-all book” was moved up from Tuesday, January 9, to Friday, January 5, the scramble began for book buyers to get their hands on their own copies of the book.

 According to Google Trends, the search term “Trump tell-all book” has increased 140 percent.
 Searches for the PDF version of Fire and Fury have also increased 60 percent, with folks attempting to get their hands on the electronic copy of the book early and at no cost online.
-However, outside of Twitter users publishing photos of inside pages of the Fire and Fury book, other websites promising PDF copies of the much-desired book seemed to include links that appeared to be nefarious and could have contained malware or phishing scams.
+However, outside of Twitter users publishing photos of inside pages of the Fire and Fury book, other websites promising PDF copies of the much-desired book seem to include links that appeared to be nefarious and could contain malware or phishing scams.
 Queries about Trump’s mental health have also increased 150 percent in the wake of the book’s excerpts going viral.

 New @Politico: Trump Got Wolffed https://t.co/Fq9b4MvFIY